 When we talk about quality content for social media channels, we do not limit ourselves only to the content on the website, but to all those elements that need to be integrated, added to the Social Media pages to achieve the desired results.
 Besides selecting the content, continuity or consistency in publishing must also be considered.

 When trying to promote ourselves on social networks, we want to get as many followers as possible who interact with us, get involved, comment, and share.
-This is difficult to achieve if we do not offer people as varied content as possible, content that attracts them and that they cannot find on our website or on competitors' pages.
-Therefore, on Social Media, we must share more than just our blog articles: infographics, images, news, information, pictures, jokes, videos, quotes, all, of course, from our area of activity.
-This content must be filtered and selected according to the network, as not all allow the same type of content and not all react the same way.
+This is difficult to achieve if we do not offer people varied content that attracts them and that they cannot find on our website or on competitors' pages.
+Therefore, on Social Media, we must share more than just our blog articles: infographics, images, news, information, jokes, videos, quotes, all, of course, from our field of activity.
+This content must be filtered and selected depending on the network, as not all allow the same type of content and not all react the same way.

 There is no recipe to follow in this regard, so it requires a lot of involvement, constant checking of results, and permanent adjustments.
 However, it is good to have many more posts about others than about yourself, thus avoiding being labeled as "promotional" and annoying.